Meta-Symplectic Geometry of $3^{\rm rd}$ Order Monge-Amp\`ere Equations and their Characteristics

-This paper is a natural companion of [Alekseevsky et~al.: \emph{Contact geometry of multidimensional {M}onge-{A}mp\`ere equations: characteristics, intermediate integrals and solutions.} {Ann.
+\Abstract{This paper is a natural companion of [Alekseevsky D.V., Alonso Blanco R., Manno G., Pugliese F., \textit{Ann.
 Inst.
-Fourier (Grenoble)} (2012)], generalising its perspectives and results to the context of third--order (2D) {M}onge-{A}mp\`ere equations.
-We use the so--called ``meta--symplectic structure'' associated with the 8D prolongation $M^{(1)}$ of a 5D contact manifold $M$ and the corresponding notion Lagrangian planes.
-The analogy with standard symplectic structures allows to write down a geometric definition of a third--order {M}onge-{A}mp\`ere equation in terms of a (class of) differential two--form on $M^{(1)}$.
-In particular, the equations corresponding to decomposable forms admit a simple description in terms of Lagrangian planes which are non--transversal to a certain three--dimensional distribution.
-We show that such a distribution is made from the characteristics of the original equation, and that there can be up to three mutually orthogonal distributions determining the same equation.
-We conclude the paper with a study of the intermediate integrals of third--order {M}onge-{A}mp\`ere equations of Goursat type.
+Fourier (Grenoble)} \textbf{62} (2012), 497--524, arXiv:1003.5177], generalising its perspectives and results to the context of third-order~(2D) {M}onge--{A}mp\`ere equations, by using the so-called ``meta-symplectic structure'' associated with the 8D prolongation~$M^{(1)}$ of a~5D contact manifold~$M$.
+We write down a geometric def\/inition of a~third-order {M}onge--{A}mp\`ere equation in terms of a~(class of) dif\/ferential two-form on~$M^{(1)}$.
+In particular, the equations corresponding to decomposable forms admit a simple description in terms of certain three-dimensional distributions, which are made from the characteristics of the original equations.
+We conclude the paper with a study of the intermediate integrals of these special {M}onge--{A}mp\`ere equations, herewith called of Goursat type.}